How much cold goats can take is a question we get asked each winter fairly often. Perhaps because ours are the smaller, cute, and fuzzy

 For sweatshirt sleeve coats, use the wristband as the collar, put the seam under the kid’s tummy, cut two little holes for the front legs, and trim the length to fit the length of the kid.

-Kidding Does Are Less Resistant
+Kidding Does Are Less Resistant To Cold

 Goat does that are kidding are also less resistant to cold.
-I’ve observed that the rigors of kidding in cold weather often cause does to shiver badly – it’s just a lot of work and sometimes they don’t have the energy reserves left after kidding to keep themselves warm.
+I’ve observed that the rigors of kidding in cold weather often cause does to shiver badly.
+It’s just a lot of work and sometimes they don’t have the energy reserves left after kidding to keep themselves warm.

 We find that they appreciate the heat lamps we have in place for the kids, a nutritious-warm post-kidding meal, drinks of warm water, and some kind of covering (dry towel, blanket, or old sweatshirt).
 With a little special “after-kidding” care they return to normal quickly and are great mothers.